gernoteger/log15-config/Readme.md

 * stderr: StreamHandler to os.Stderr
     - format: see Formats below

-* file: Fileandler to a file
+* file: FileHandler to a file
     - format: see Formats below
     - path: path to file

-not yet implemented:
+* syslog.
+SyslogHandler

-* net
+    - tag: testing
-* syslog
+    - facility: local6

-* syslog_net
+also implemented: MatchFilterHandler, MultiHandler, BufferedHandler,FailoverHandler

 ## Format:

-one of "terminal","json","logfmt"
+one of "terminal","json","logfmt" or a key of a custom format [as shown below](#formats)

-# Add new Handlers
+# Adding a Handler

-This is accomplished with the help of (mapstructure-hooks)[https://github.com/gernoteger/mapstructure-hooks].
+This is accomplished with the help of [mapstructure-hooks](https://github.com/gernoteger/mapstructure-hooks).
 You need:

 1. A struct that will hold your config and implements HandlerConfig.
 Use LevelHandlerConfig for proper level handling.